MahmoudEsam7/M.I.A_Tasks/README.md

     + Sky Clash

           Task4.1 Description:
               python programm which simulates a battle between two villains, each villain has the same attributes (health->100 ,energy->500) and each of them has a unique set of weapons and shields,using the OOP features.
     + Shrrinkage Model

           Task4.2 Description:
               Create a linear regression model from skratch,using a given dataset to train this model, and plot the dataset and the model line in the same chart.
 + 5-Linux Commands

-      Task Description :
+    + Task Description :

           it just a pdf to show how i use command lines to start with ROS.
-         The commands I used in this task : mkdir -> to create a direcotry.
+    + The commands I used in this task :

-               cd -> to change the current directory. catkin_make -> to create directories and run Cmake commands. ls -> to list directory contents of files. catkin_create_pkg -> to create a package.
+               cd                        -> to change the current directory. ls                        -> to list directory contents of files. mkdir                     -> to create a direcotry.
+               roscore                   -> to run ROS master.
+               chmod a+x                 -> to change files mode to executable. catkin_make               -> to create directories and run Cmake commands. catkin_create_pkg         -> to create a package.
                source devel/setup.bash   -> sourcing the setup.bash files.
-               chmod a+x -> to change files mode to executable. roscore -> to run ROS master.
                rosrun pkg_name node_name -> to run the node.